-We have established relationships with third party engine suppliers and other key suppliers from which we source components for our power systems.
+We have established relationships with third-party engine suppliers and other key suppliers from which we source components for our power systems.
 We purchase standard configurations of engines for our DC power systems and are substantially dependent on timely supply from our key engine suppliers, Yanmar Engines Company and Toyota Corporation.
-Engines from Yanmar and Toyota represented approximately 74% and 4% of our total engines sold as a component of our DC power systems during the three months ended March 31, 2021, respectively, and represented approximately 78% and 0% of our total engines sold as components of our DC power systems during the same period in 2020, respectively.
+Engines from Yanmar and Toyota represented approximately 80% and 11% of our total engines sold as a component of our DC power systems during the three months ended September 30, 2021, respectively, and represented approximately 63% and 32% of our total engines sold as components of our DC power systems during the same period in 2020, respectively.
+Engines from Yanmar and Toyota represented approximately 83% and 5% of our total engines sold as a component of our DC power systems during the same period in 2020, respectively.
+Engines from Yanmar and Toyota represented approximately 73% and 13% of our total engines sold as component of our DC power systems during the same period in 2020, respectively.
 We also use engines from Isuzu, Perkins, Kubota and, to a lesser extent, Volvo Penta.
 In December 2019, we received our certificate of conformity from the EPA with respect to our small spark-ignition Toyota engines which will be used in our new LPG / natural gas generators.
 The new Toyota engine serves as our primary engine in our new LPG products which were launched in 2020.
-We do not have any long-term contracts or commitments with any of these suppliers.
-If any of these engine suppliers were to fail to provide emissions certified engines in a timely manner or fail to supply engines that meet our quality, quantity or cost requirements, or were to discontinue manufacturing any engines we source from them or discontinue providing any of these engines to us, or the supply chain is interrupted or delayed as a result of the COVID-19 pandemic or unprecedented event, and we were unable to obtain substitute sources in a timely manner or on terms acceptable to us, our ability to manufacture our products could be materially adversely affected.
+We do not have any long-term contracts or commitments with any of these engines suppliers were to fail to provide emissions certified engines in a timely manner or fail to supply engines that meet our quality, quantity or cost requirements, or were to discontinue manufacturing any engines we source from them or discontinue providing any of these engines to us, or the supply chain is interrupted or delayed as a result of the COVID-19 pandemic or unprecedented event, and we were unable to obtain substitute sources in a timely manner or on terms acceptable to us, our ability to manufacture our products could b